-Most of keto’s recent burst of popularity has to do with its aforementioned fat burning boost, which comes from the manipulation of insulin and from the increased satiety of dietary fat.
+Most of keto’s recent burst of popularity has to do with its aforementioned fat-burning boost, which comes from the manipulation of insulin and from the increased satiety of dietary fat.
 But keto boasts other serious health benefits too.
 It’s a trusted therapeutic treatment for epilepsy, and there’s also promising research showing its ability to enhance neurological function, protect against cognitive decline, reduce inflammation and oxidative damage, and slow or stop the growth of cancerous tumors.
 The difference between running on sugar and running on ketones is often likened to the difference of a gas vs. hybrid car.
 Glucose is quick to burn, but it produces excessive free radicals (exhaust) as it does.
 Ketones are more efficient, providing more cellular energy than glucose.

 Keto isn’t without its pitfalls or difficulties.
-If you abruptly reduce your carb intake to just about nil, you may suffer from sicky symptoms often referred to as the “keto flu.”
+If you abruptly reduce your carb intake to just about nil, you may suffer from symptoms often referred to as the “keto flu.”
 Not only will this leave you feeling less than awesome, but it could also discourage you from continuing at all.

 If keto sounds like something you can manage (and maybe even enjoy– hello, avocado), then go for it!
 Load up on plenty of non-starchy veggies, especially greens, and vary your sources of plant- and animal-based fats.
-And know that you can rely on us to make it super easy to keep it keto:
+And know that you can rely on us to make it super easy to keep it keto-friendly:

 - breakfast platter

-- crispy chicken
+- chicken piccata

 - naked beef (pro tip: add ghee to those green beans for some extra fat & flavor)

-- parmesan chicken
+- romesco chicken

 - …And more!
 Everyone’s needs are individual, so check out our menu and see what works for you.
-Remember that you can always add fat from avocado, ghee, olive oil, MCT oil, coconut oil, and nuts!
+Remember that you can always add fat from avocado, olives, ghee, olive oil, MCT oil, coconut oil, and nuts!